Olly Murs: 2009–2011: The X Factor and debut album

 In 2009, Murs auditioned for the sixth series of The X Factor, performing Stevie Wonder's "Superstition".
 Judge Simon Cowell said it was "the easiest yes I've ever given".
-At bootcamp Murs sang Elton John's song Your Song.
+At bootcamp Murs sang Elton John's song "Your Song".
 On the first live show, he sang "She's the One" and on the second, "A Fool in Love", a performance which Cowell described as being "in a different league."
 For week three he took on "Bewitched, Bothered and Bewildered".
-Walsh commented that he was the "dark horse of the competition," and Cowell said he was "coming into his own each week."
+Louis Walsh commented that he was the "dark horse of the competition," and Cowell said he was "coming into his own each week."
 He frequently employed dance moves in his performance including his trademark "Olly wiggle."
 In week 4 he sang "Come Together" and again received positive comments, with Walsh predicting, "I think you're in the final three," and Cowell saying he was "progressing better than just about everybody."
 In week 5 he performed "Twist and Shout" and in week 6 "Don't Stop Me Now", after which he was labelled by Minogue as, "absolutely the best performer we have on the show by far."

 In week 7, after a performance of "Fastlove", he was in the bottom two with John & Edward.
-Cowell and Cheryl Cole and Dannii Minogue voted to send Murs through to the quarter-final while Louis Walsh voted to send John & Edward through to the quarter-final.
-Voting statistics revealed that John & Edward received more votes than Murs, meaning that if Minogue (who had the casting vote) sent the result to deadlock, John & Edward would have advanced to the quarter-final and Murs would have been eliminated.
+Cowell and Cheryl Cole and Dannii Minogue voted to send Murs through to the quarter-final while Walsh voted to send John & Edward through to the quarter-final.
+Voting statistics revealed that John & Edward received more votes than Murs, meaning that if Minogue (who had the casting vote) sent the result to deadlock, John & Edward would have advanced to the quarter-final.
 To participate in the semi-finals, Murs had to miss his brother's wedding.
 The ceremony took place just 16 mi from the show's studio, but Cowell was against allowing him off for a few hours on the day of the semi-final.
 He sang "Can You Feel It" and "We Can Work It Out" in the semi-final and ended up as one of the three finalists, breaking down on hearing the result.

 In the final on 12 December, he repeated his audition song, "Superstition", following which Cowell said putting him in the final 12 was "the best risk I have ever taken in my life".
 Murs then sang with Robbie Williams on a duet of "Angels", in which Williams fluffed his lines as he walked on stage to join Murs and came in at the wrong time, singing the second line of the song, but was helped by Murs to find the right spot.
 There was then a repeat performance of his week 2 song "Fool in Love".
 Murs qualified for the final two and first sang a repeat performance of "Twist and Shout", following which Walsh commented, "You're a born, born showman and no matter what happens tonight you're going to have a great career in music."